mtj0928/key-value-storage/README.md

 ```

 ### Key Group
-`KeyGroup` is a combination of keys, and all keys in the same group are used in the same storage.
+`KeyGroup` is a combination of keys, and all keys in the same group are ensured to be stored in the same storage.

 And, the group can be nested in another group.